DataMa-Solutions/docs/extensions/how-to-use/power-bi_assess.md

 ## 1. Overview
 This document provides detailed documentation for the "Datama Assess" plugin, a powerful extension for Power BI.
-This plugin enhances data analysis capabilities by detecting anomalies in KPI trends.
+This plugin enhances data analysis capabilities by computing statistical significance of variations;

 Below is a short intro video
 <br/>